Joshkoz16/WMN/README.md

 ----                -------- --------- ------
 1696862040408915862 145      568       motor1
 ```
-In this case, we did not specify a timestamp and InfluxDB automatically assigns one at the time it is entered into the database.
+*Note: In this case, we did not specify a timestamp and InfluxDB automatically assigns one at the time it is entered into the database.
+For this project, the automatically assigned time stamp is the one that has been used.
+If a different timestamp is needed, InfluxDB has documentation on their website on the format the timestamp needs to be in.
 Now we have Influx DB installed on our Raspberry Pi, a local database created, authentication enabled, and verified that data can be written into the database.

 ## Add a script to run iPerf3 command and write output to InfluxDB database: